arueeee/cd-sample-task/README.md

 Once Mockoon is running SampleTask will be able to fetch the Notification list

+### `Browser Compatibility`

+Only tested on Chrome for Windows with 1920x1080 resolution.

 ## More Info

 You can find more info on the dev timeline [here](https://glory-rose-2e6.notion.site/Compound-Direct-Sample-Task-583ccde1d7694cba96929b664d1b56bd).